4-R-Forum/flyearth-07/Documentation/UserGuide.md

 5. Press and hold Shift-DownArrow until horizon appears
 6. Press "?" -> Keyboard shortcut dialog is  displayed, press x at top right to closeit
 7. Now you are ready to fly

+## Creating KML files

+1. Use the optional step above to find your starting point
+2. In the File menu at top left, Create a new Map -> Name Untitled appears above File menu at top
+3. Add a Placemark, give it a name, such as 'Start' -> Placemark shows in Map at left
+4. Double click Placemark at left -> Dialog opens at right
+5. Click Edit button at bottom left of Dialog -> Details appear in dialog
+6. Scroll down in dialog and click button 'Capture this view' -> Details are updated
+7. In the File menu at top left, Export as KML File -> File is dowloaded to your browser
+8. If you are loggged into your Google Account, the file should also be in your Google Drive.
+9. Now you need to edit your KML file, you can do this in any text editor including Notepad.
+    - Find the <Placemark id="123ABC..."> element.
+    - Nested within it is the <LookAt> element, cut and paste it to just above and outside the Placemark element.
+    - Save the edited KML file.
+10. Use the new KML file to start flying when the File dialog opens.